tajo/ladle/packages/website/docs/width.md

 Second.meta = { width: 345 };
 ```

-The number value can be adhoc and not matching the configured set.
+The number value doesn't need to match the configured set.
 In that case, the addon popover will display an additional `custom - 345px` item.

 ## Iframe

-Ladle doesn't normally use iframes around your stories but to make this addon working, it has to.
+Ladle doesn't normally use iframes around your stories but to make this addon work, it has to.
 It should not change anything for you other than a slightly different debugging experience.

-Some story components like modals might use the entire screen and cover the Ladle's navigation.
+Some story components like modals might use the entire screen and cover Ladle's navigation.
 If you want to restrict the story's space, you can activate the iframed version of Ladle even without specifying a viewport width:

 ```js
 export const Modal = () => <FullScreenModal />;